conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 - Describe topics for alias topics creation
 ... but also all the permissions necessary to serve all Gateway users.

-If necessary, you can enable ACLs for Non-Delegated Authentication.
-First configure `GATEWAY_ACL_STORE_ENABLED=true`, and then you can use AdminClient to maintain ACLs with any service account declared in `GATEWAY_ADMIN_API_USERS`.
+When in Gateway Managed mode, ACLs will be enabled.
+You can use AdminClient to maintain ACLs with any service account declared in `GATEWAY_ADMIN_API_USERS`.

+> ⚠️ As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `GATEWAY_ACL_STORE_ENABLED` environment variable has been deprecated.
+> Instead, when `GATEWAY_SECURITY_MODE` is set to `GATEWAY_MANAGED`, ACLs will be enabled.
+> When in `KAFKA_MANAGED` mode, ACLs will be disabled.
+>
+> These `GATEWAY_ACL_STORE_ENABLED` environment variable remains supported for backward compatibility but is no longer recommended for new configurations.
+>
+> 👉 We strongly recommend reviewing the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.

 [Jump to top](#supported-protocols).